English National Ballet’s Lest We Forget is ambitious and astounding.

-Lest We Forget is a poignant reflection on World War One.
-It is dimly-lit, intensely affecting and profoundly powerful.
+English National Ballet’s Lest We Forget is a poignant reflection on World War One.
+It is dimly lit, intensely affecting and profoundly powerful.
 As a theatrical experience, it is majorly melancholic since haunting hopelessness, deep despair and the painful reality of lost lives permeate all three of the pieces in the programme.
 Nonetheless, the atmospheric compositions and admirable quality of dance readily raised my spirits when I watched this week’s London revival of the production at Sadler’s Wells.

-Lest We Forget was conceived by combining the contemporary technique of three exceptionally sought-after British choreographers with the technical prowess and keen appetite for learning that English National Ballet’s classically-trained dancers possess.
-Dance-makers Liam Scarlett, Russell Maliphant and Akram Khan introduced the Company to new ways of moving, thinking and communicating – resulting in a triple bill of stirring works that astounded audiences, critics and even the cast members themselves.
+English National Ballet’s Lest We Forget was conceived by combining the contemporary technique of three exceptionally sought-after British choreographers with the technical prowess and keen appetite for learning that English National Ballet’s classically-trained dancers possess.
+Dance-makers Liam Scarlett, Russell Maliphant and Akram Khan introduced the company to new ways of moving, thinking and communicating – resulting in a triple bill of stirring works that astounded audiences, critics and even the cast members themselves.

 The female dancers are en pointe and costumed in steely blue silk dresses.
 They splay their hands and wrap their arms around their male partners.
 When the women stand behind the reluctant, trudging, men and cling on tightly, the movement of the female dancers’ arms is used to depict a yearning to keep loved ones close.
 The actions of their arms also symbolise the rucksacks the young men shrugged on when they left to defend their country.
 Other simple gestures – such as when the women tenderly touch the faces of the men as they leave, committing their features to memory – convey the dread and distress that both those who fought in the war and those who stayed behind must have felt.

-English National Ballet’s Lest We Forget continues its London revival at Sadler’s Wells until Saturday 12th September 2015.
-The production will then embark on its first tour, with performances at Milton Keynes Theatre and Palace Theatre, Manchester.
+English National Ballet’s Lest We Forget continues its revival at Sadler’s Wells until Saturday 12 September 2015.